Tanks vs. AK-47s, and other Aspects of the Gun Debate

 To take his analogy of the private airplane further, we don't have a situation, usually, where people take their private planes home with them, store them in the yard, and then taxi out onto the road to take off.

-Actually, I’ve seen people with airplanes in their back yards in Alaska, where small-plane flying is a more common (and more dangerous) form of transport than in the rest of the country.
-And across the country there are “airpark communities” where you can get a house right next to a runway and, as one enthusiasts’ site puts it, begin “living with your plane.”
+Actually, I’ve seen people with airplanes in their back yards in Alaska, where small-plane flying is a more common (and statistically more dangerous) form of transport than in the rest of the country.
+Across the country there are “airpark communities” where you can get a house right next to a runway and, as one enthusiasts’ site puts it, begin “living with your plane.”
 But even there, everything about owning and operating a plane is covered very thoroughly with regulations.

 Finally for today, a sample of notes on two related concepts of protection that run through gun-users’ messages, including the one by David French.
 These are protection against a potentially oppressive state, and against the potentially menacing “other” — robbers, rapists, murderers, etc.